 Which Journal is Right For You

-The AJOB Family of Journals consists of The American Journal of Bioethics(AJOB), AJOB Neuroscience and AJOB Primary Research.
+The AJOB Family of Journals consists of The American Journal of Bioethics(AJOB), AJOB Neuroscience and AJOB Empirical Bioethics.
 Each of these journals has a unique mission in terms of publishing manuscripts in bioethics.
 Please read the information below to help you determine the most appropriate journal for your submission.

 AJOB: Manuscripts submitted for consideration as Target Articles should be novel and important to the field of bioethics and those fields connected to bioethics which include public health, social work, chaplaincy, scientific research, clinical medicine and more.
 Manuscripts will also lend themselves to Open Peer Commentaries, a set of articles that respond to the Target Article submitted.